mrowe/mikerowecode.com/_posts/2006-10-02-firewall-finer-points.md

+---
+layout: post
-The finer points of maintaining a firewall
+title: The finer points of maintaining a firewall
+---

 Last Saturday, I learnt something.
 (Not that this is an unusual occurrence, of course.)
 I was trying to upgrade my [Ubuntu][1] box to